Education & Outreach

 Responsible Angling Education Program

 We use the sport of fishing as a mechanism to teach socio-economically disadvantaged children about their local marine and/or freshwater ecosystems.
 The programs range from 8-30 weeks long throughout the year as an after-school/summer camp program for children aged 5-18 years old.
 The kids are taught about marine conservation, the perils of overfishing, invasive species, and ocean pollution through an educational curriculum we have developed.
-In addition, the children are taught the basics of the sport of fishing including: how to rig and cast rods, knot tying, how to throw a cast net, and how to clean and fillet fish properly.
 Each program emphasizes local fishing rules and regulations, fishing safety tips, and special tips on how to fish more sustainably.

 Fishing Tournament Donation Program

 We strategically partner with fishing tournaments, allowing participants to repurpose their unwanted catch and donate to a local soup kitchen.
 Our youth and adult volunteers gut, clean, and fillet the fish which is then delivered to the soup kitchen where it is cooked and served.
 Those in need can seldom afford this incredibly valuable protein source, and often they need it most to supplement their nutrient-deficient diets.